Background pattern

 • continues beyond the first 6 months

-• starts after taking Boltin for more than 6 months
+• starts when you have been taking Boltin for more than 6 months

 Breast cancer

-The available data show that the use of tibolone increases the risk of breast cancer.
-The additional risk depends on the time during which you use tibolone.
+Existing data show that the use of tibolone increases the risk of breast cancer.
+The additional risk depends on the duration of use of tibolone.
 In studies with HRT, after stopping HRT, the additional risk decreased over time, but the risk may persist for 10 years or more in women who have used HRT for more than 5 years.
-There is no data on the persistence of risk after stopping tibolone, but it cannot be ruled out that a similar pattern may occur.
+There is no data on the persistence of risk after stopping tibolone, but a similar pattern cannot be ruled out.

 Comparison

-Women taking Boltin have a lower risk than women using combined hormone replacement therapy and a similar risk to women using hormone replacement therapy with estrogens only.
+Women taking Boltin have a lower risk than women using combined hormone replacement therapy and a similar risk to women using estrogen-only hormone replacement therapy.

 • Check your breasts regularly.
-Visit your doctor if you notice any changes such as:
+See your doctorif you notice any change such as:

 • changes in the nipple,